-In the S3C report1, five major categories of drivers were identified besides economic and ecological benefits: increase in comfort, increase in control (e.g. advances control of appliances via smart phone or tablet, further possibilities to participate in energy market), knowledge and information (e.g. on energy use, more frequent billing), improved security (e.g. improved reliability of energy supply) and social process (e.g. social role, community feeling or fun).
+In the S3C report1, five major categories of drivers were identified besides economic and ecological benefits: increase in comfort, increase in control (e.g. advances control of appliances via smart phone or tablet, further possibilities to participate in energy market), knowledge and information (e.g. feedback on energy use or energy consumption relevant parameters, more frequent billing), improved security (e.g. improved reliability of energy supply) and social process (e.g. social role, community feeling or fun).

-In other studies^{14,15}, new services (e.g. monitoring of or support for elderly people) were named as a further motivators to buy and use smart appliances.
+In other studies^{15,16}, new services (e.g. monitoring of or support for elderly people) were named as a further motivators to buy and use smart appliances.

-According to Mert et al.10, the majority of consumers would only buy a smart appliance if they need to replace their old one anyhow.
+According to Mert et al.11, the majority of consumers would only buy a smart appliance if they need to replace their old one anyhow.

-Even though financial incentives (for instance through a dynamic pricing scheme) seems to play an important role as a driver, it can be concluded that they are not sufficient to establishing a structural change in consumer behaviour16.
+Even though financial incentives (for instance through a dynamic pricing scheme) seems to play an important role as a driver, it can be concluded that they are not sufficient to establishing a structural change in consumer behaviour17.